 That’s all there is to it!
 Both Vanguard and Fidelity make it simple to dish out your donated dollars.
-Subsequent donations are even easier.
+Subsequent donations to an organization you’ve supported previously are even easier.

 I hope I can inspire a few more of you to consider giving in the most advantageous way possible.
 Not only can the tax benefits be tremendous, but a DAF can also save you loads of time when you do your year-end giving.

 For more information on Donor Advised Funds, see my posts on the topic: